Pixplicity/StandardSmashdown/README.md

 * The losing player loses all their points.
 * Players in line do not receive points, this includes the player first in line who enters spot `A`.

-Example: player B plays a ball that D is unable to return.
+_Example: player B plays a ball that D is unable to return.
 Player A, B and C each score a point and move on to their adjacent spots.
 Player D loses all their points.
-The new player at `A` starts with zero points.
+The new player at `A` starts with zero points._

 Due to this method, the player at `D` always has the highest score.

+#### Alternative scoring

+To avoid hinder (see next section), alternative scoring variants have been proposed.

+* The first alternative prohibits awarding points to the player who's on the same side as the losing player.
+In the previous example, points would be awarded to A and B, but not to C. This discourages player C to help player B eliminate player D.
+* The second alternative is more complicated and is inspired by the classical rules of rond-the-tafel ping pong.
+The player who makes the point (in the example: player B) is the only one receiving points, and the amount of points awarded equals the amount of points the losing player (D) loses + 1.
+In the example, if D were to have 10 points at the time of losing, player B would be awarded 11 points.
+This method is particularly suitable for new players because it causes enough confusion about points (e.g., the player at position `D` is no longer necessarily the player with the most points) to make each player feel confident about their own score.

 ### The official Standard Rules for Smashdown Ping-Pong